bitrise-io/devcenter/_articles/en/infrastructure/virtual-machines.md

 ## Managing Java versions

-By default, every Bitrise stack comes with Java 8 pre-installed and ready to use.
-For now, if you do not switch to another version, your build will use Java 8.
-However, we recommend switching to Java 11 as the latest Android tools require it: for example, the Gradle 7.0 plugin will not work with older Java versions.
+By default, every Bitrise stack comes with Java 11 pre-installed and ready to use.
+If you do not switch to another version, your build will use Java 11.

-{% include message_box.html type="warning" title="Java 11 to become the default version" content="From September 2021, Java 11 replaces Java 8 as the default Java version on all Bitrise stacks.
-You will still be able to use Java 8 by switching back to it with the **Set Java version** Step or by using your own script."%}

-Java 11 is also available on every stack type, though the process of switching to Java 11 is slightly different on our Ubuntu-based stacks compared to the macOS-based stacks.
+For now, Java 8 is also available on every stack type, though the process of switching to Java 8 is slightly different on our Ubuntu-based stacks compared to the macOS-based stacks.

 ### Setting Java versions with the Set Java version Step